 The rolls will close thirty (30) days prior to any Special or Regular Election (typically held in November) and will remain closed thirty (30) days after or until certification of the election.

 Applicants for tribal enrollment who are aged 18 and over, have to attend a Lumbee History Culture Class before their application for enrollment can be finalized.
 At this time, the class is being held at the Lumbee Tribe Housing Complex, 'Turtle Building,' at 10:00 am and 1:30 pm daily excluding holidays.
 It is by registration only and to register, you may contact tribal enrollment staff at firstname.lastname@example.org or call 910.668.6099.
 After the class, a certificate of completion will be issued.
 A copy of the certificate is required for the completion of the tribal enrollment application.
 This class is also required for individuals who are re-instating their tribal enrollment and for non-Lumbee parents who are applying for tribal enrollment on behalf of their minor child.
 At this time, space is limited and the class is limited to only the applicants.

-Applications for tribal enrollment will be provided the night of the class, but they can also be downloaded and printed using the following link, Enrollment Application (requires Adobe Acrobat and it is recommended to print on legal size paper for the best quality).
+Applications for tribal enrollment will be provided in the office, but they can also be downloaded and printed using the following link, Enrollment Application (requires Adobe Acrobat and it is recommended to print on legal size paper for the best quality).
 If you are having trouble printing it on legal size paper, we will have applications on hand for you to complete when you arrive in the office.